TeskaLabs/asab/docs/reference/logging/reference.md

     27-Jul-2023 16:54:22.311522 ERROR myapp.mymodule [sd a="24" b="0"] Division by zero.
     ```

+## Logging to console

+ASAB application will log to the console only if it detects that it is running on the terminal
+(using [`os.isatty()`](https://www.w3schools.com/python/ref_os_isatty.asp) function) or if the
+environment variable `ASABFORCECONSOLE` is set to `1`.
+This is useful setup for eg. PyCharm.

 ## Logging to a file

-The command-line argument `-l` on command-line enables logging to file.
+The command-line argument `-l` enables logging to a file.
-Also non-empty `path` option in the section `[logging:file]` of
-configuration file enables logging to file as well.
+Also non-empty `path` option in the section `[logging:file]` of the configuration file enables logging to a file as well.

-!!! example "Example of the configuration file section:"
+!!! example "Example of the configuration section:"

     ```ini
     [logging:file]